When people talk about the hardest languages to learn, Chinese is often the first that comes to mind. But it's not that simple

 Tuscan differs from standard Italian not only in vocabulary but also in grammar and pronunciation:

-In standard Italian, subject pronouns are often dropped since verb endings already indicate the subject.
+In standard Italian, subject pronouns are often dropped since verb endings already indicate the subject of the sentence.
 In Tuscan, however, pronouns are often retained for emphasis.
-For example: O che TU fai?
-(Hey, what are YOU doing?) or Come TU stai?
-(How are YOU?).
-This adds a more personal tone.
+For example, a Tuscan person would rather say O che TU fai?
+(Hey, what are YOU doing?) rather that che fai? or Come TU stai?
+(How are YOU?)
+Instead of come stai?.

-This is one of Tuscan’s most distinctive traits.
+This, without any doubt, is one of Tuscan’s most distinctive traits.
 When the letter c lies between two vowels, it is generally pronounced like the English h.
 For example, the sentence coca-cola con la cannuccia (Coca-Cola with a straw) sounds like hoha-hola hon la hannuccia.
 Italians love asking Tuscan speakers to pronounce this sentence, and Tuscans are usually happy to do it!
-(Try it, they’ll enjoy it.)
+Try it, they’ll enjoy it.
+(We don't take any responsibility if they answer you in a bad way)

 In quick, everyday Tuscan conversation, certain very common words are shortened.
 The standard Italian negative particle non (not) is almost invariably shortened to 'un in spoken Tuscan.
 For example, standard Italian Non lo so (I don’t know) becomes 'Un lo so.
 The verb fare (to do/make) becomes fo instead of faccio, and the verb andare (to go) becomes vo instead of vado.

-Infinitive verbs in spoken Tuscan often drop the final -re.
+Infinitive verbs in spoken Tuscan often drop the final -re and add an accent on the last vowel.
 For example, mangiare (to eat) becomes mangià, and andare (to go) becomes andà.
 This gives Tuscan a smooth, musical rhythm.

 In the Tuscan dialect, possessive adjectives are frequently shortened, meaning they lose their final vowel sound.
 Mio, mia (my) becomes mi’, tuo, tua (your, singular) becomes tu’; and suo, sua (his/her/its) becomes su’.
 For example: la mia mamma (my mom) becomes la mi’ mamma.